 Only the Nominated Supervisor or an external person approved by the service, such as a nurse employed by the local council, will be permitted to carry out inspections on children at the service.
 Each child’s hair will be inspected for the presence of head lice or lice eggs.

-Where live head lice are found, [Service Name] will notify the parents/guardians when the child is collected from the service and will provide them with relevant information about the treatment of head lice.
+Where live head lice are found, Wattletree Early Childhood Centre will notify the parents/guardians when the child is collected from the service and will provide them with relevant information about the treatment of head lice.
 Other families will be provided with a notice to inform that head lice has been detected in the group and to encourage them to be vigilant and carry out regular inspections of their own child.

 Please note that while head lice do not spread disease, they are included in the Department of Health’s exclusion table which defines the minimum period of exclusion from a children’s service for children with infectious diseases.
 According to this table, where a child has head lice, that child must be excluded until the day after appropriate treatment has commenced.